Chapter 3. Authentication and authorization for hosted control planes

 Note

-When you configure identity providers, you must have at least one NodePool replica in your hosted cluster.
-However, the htpasswd and request-header identity providers do not need the NodePool replicas.
+When you configure identity providers, you must configure at least one NodePool replica in your hosted cluster in advance.
+Traffic for DNS resolution is sent through the worker nodes.
+You do not need to configure the NodePool replicas in advance for the htpasswd and request-header identity providers.

 Prerequisites